Your basket is empty.

 Our Honeyberries are grown from tissue culture, they are virus indexed.
 In selecting Honeyberry varieties it is important to have a good pollinator.
 You should always remember that Honeyberries require at least 2 varieties for cross pollination.

 You should know that honeyberries fall into summer dormancy after they finish bearing.
 In warmer zones ( zone6+) with hot summers( 85+F) they lose all leaves and only tiny little buds remind that plants are still alive, sleeping.
-Summer dormancy is a natural condition for Honeyberries in warmer zones!
-IOn colder zones they do not loze leaves but look dull and unhappy: but in reality they are gaining new buds for future spring/ summer crop.
-Most of our new varieties will be ready in Mid March but we have some varieties ready to ship now: BlueGoose, Blue Mist, BluePerfection, Borealis, Midnight Blue, Natly, Night Mist, Tundra, Julia ( 1 gal.
+Summer dormancy starts AFTER they finishes production and it is a natural condition for Honeyberries.
+In colder zones they do not loze leaves butanyway they look dull and unhappy: but in reality they are gaining new buds preparing for future spring/ summer crop.
+Most of our new varieties will be ready in mid April but we have some varieties ready to ship now: BlueGoose, Blue Mist, BluePerfection, Borealis, Midnight Blue, Natly, Night Mist, Tundra, Julia ( 1 gal.
 Size).
 For wholesale and commercial USA ,please, call : 479-846-6030.
 Our Canadian customers, please, call : 902-527-2139 , LaHave Forests Inc.

 About Berries Unlimited | Contact Us | History | Licenses & Affiliations | Products | Plants & Sizes | Shipping Information | Slideshow | Wholesale & U-Pick